How to register your phone for development for Windows Phone 8

 Is your Windows Phone Dev Center account active and valid?
 To check your account status, in your web browser, browse to the Account page.

 Is the IpOverUsb service (Windows Phone IP over USB Transport) running on the computer?
 If you still have a problem, consider restarting the service.

-For more info about running apps on a registered phone, see How to deploy and run a Windows Phone app.
+For more info about running apps on a registered phone, see How to deploy and run an app for Windows Phone 8.

 To register a phone, you can also use the Windows Phone Developer Registration tool.
 You can also unregister a phone on Windows Phone Dev Center, even if you no longer have the registered phone.

 After you unregister a phone, apps that you deployed no longer run because the app licenses are no longer valid.